Last Updated on November 20, 2021

 - Take dips in oceans, rivers, lakes (no soap)

-Curious about what exactly you’ll need to properly stock a van?
+Curious about what exactly you’ll need to properly stock a camper van?

-Much like ultralight backpackers or minimalist travelers, van lifers should set themselves up for success on the road with an efficient set of gear.
+Much like ultralight backpackers or minimalist travelers, van dwellers should set themselves up for success before they hit the road with an efficient set of gear.
 The stuff you bring along matters and has the power to enhance your journey if chosen thoughtfully.

 Check out my van life essentials post for the exact gear I recommend when outfitting a rig, or scroll through the products I recommend below.
 You just might find a game-changing piece of gear or two that’ll elevate your van to the next level.